Aggie War Hymn: History

 The original song is actually the second verse of the hymn; in 1938, Wilson wrote another verse at the request of several Aggie students who thought the original was too focused on the Aggies' rivalry with the University of Texas.
 The additional lyrics comprise what is now the first verse of the song.
 However, the first verse has never caught on, in part because many felt it sounded too much like an Ivy League song.
 Thus, in practice, the second (original) verse is usually sung twice.

 The second verse opens with "Goodbye to texas university"; these words were chosen since Aggies refer to their principal athletic rival, Texas, as "texas university", or "t.u.", rather than "U.T.".
 Also, in practice, the phrase "sounds like hell" is inserted after the line "that is the song they sing so well"; however, the phrase is not officially part of the song.
+During the late 2010s, some fans started shouting "You!" after the line "The eyes of Texas are upon you" as well.

 After the second verse is sung twice, Aggie fans link their arms and legs, and sway left and right to replicate the motion of a saw blade; this is called "sawing Varsity's horns off" (before the Texas football team adopting the Longhorn as the official mascot, the team was simply known as "Varsity").
 For years, when this happened during football games at Kyle Field, this caused the entire west upper deck, including the press box, to sway.
 This often unnerved sportswriters who hadn't covered an Aggie game before, even though a sign in the press box warned that "the press box will move during the Aggie War Hymn."
 Renovations after the 2014 season lessened the swaying effect somewhat.

-The song concludes with the chorus of "There'll Be a Hot Time in the Old Town Tonight".

 In 1997, the song was rated as the No. 1 college fight song by USA Today.
 It was also used by NASA Flight Director Gerry Griffin to wake up astronauts in space from 1983 to 1995.

 The song was also used as a wakeup call on Day 11 of space mission STS-121 for Texas A&M former student and mission specialist Mike Fossum.

-During a ceremony on Kyle Field to honor the 100th anniversary of the writing of the hymn, family members of Pinky Wilson were honored at the 50-yard line in front of the combined band.
+To honor the 100th anniversary of the writing of the hymn in 2018, Wilson's family members were honored with a ceremony on the 50-yard line at Kyle Field in front of the Fightin' Texas Aggie Band during halftime of Texas A&M's home game against Ole Miss on November 10.

-The hymn was performed during the state funeral of George H. W. Bush during his arrival in College Station to his interment at the Bush Library.
+The hymn was also performed during the state funeral of George H. W. Bush during his casket's arrival in College Station for interment at the Bush Library, as the Fightin' Texas Aggie Band played it following "Hail to the Chief".